nielsproest/GKE-DM885-Project/README.md

 Check the ip in the services section of kubernetes engine after a couple of minutes.

 The project should now be running in Google Cloud and be available on the ip.

+A default admin user can be accessed with username: "admin" and password: "password"

 Note that you have a custom dashboard, but you can also use google's dashboard if preferred.